Google Ads to sustain bi=usiness in challenging economic times

 First marketing efforts to go are typically those that don't produce a measurable return on investment: content marketing, image advertising, social media, branding.

-Smaller advertising platforms like Twitter and Snap, and new entrants like TikTok's short-form-video service and Microsoft Bing's AI integration, will be hit hard because they have a smaller ad sales volume and big advertisers consider their efficacy, safety and scalability to be largely unproven.
+Smaller advertising platforms like X, Snap and TikTok will be hit harder than Google because they have a smaller ad sales volume, and big advertisers consider their efficacy, safety and scalability to be largely unproven.
 Advertisers go where their audiences are, and more are at Google than anywhere else.

-When that happens, if you've hung in there with Google Ads, you'll be able to get lower-priced leads and more conversions.
+When that happens, if you've hung in there with Google Ads, you'll be able to get lower-priced leads and more conversions as a result of decreased competition.

-Henry Ford If you're tempted to stop advertising in 2023 - or not ever to start it - consider the conclusions reached by Henry Ford after his company lost $88 million - more than $1.9 billion in 2023 dollars - in the Great Depression of 1932-33:
+Henry Ford If you're tempted to stop advertising in 2025 - or not ever to start it - consider the conclusions reached by Henry Ford after his company lost $88 million - nearly $20 billion in 2025 dollars - in the Great Depression of 1932-33:

 The way out of the depression is to start spending and doing things.